William Tucker (Jamestown immigrant): Early life and family

-Career
+Time in Virginia

-He was a planter with 800 acres in Kecoughtan (later Elizabeth City).
-In 1617, he paid for the transportation of two men to the colony.
+Tucker was one of the first subscribers of the Virginia Company.
+Tucker was an ancient planter with 800 acre in Kecoughtan (later Elizabeth City).
 He traveled to and from England during trading voyages, including in 1618, 1630, 1632, and 1633.
 Harris stated that "he was a shrewd and hard man of business".

-Tucker was one of the first subscribers of the Virginia Company.
 On June 20, 1619, he was elected to represent Kecoughtan for the first General Assembly of Virginia.
 He was a member of the Colony of Virginia in 1620.
 In 1623 and 1634, Tucker was a member of the House of Burgesses.
 Called Captain William Tucker, he was an envoy to the Pamunkey Native Americans for the colony.